-I also love that artichokes are an integral part of this dip.
-Artichokes made the cut as one of my top 10 high-antioxidant foods for good reason.
-They’re rich in fiber, which helps you feel full longer and can assist in weight loss efforts; they’ll keep your skin looking bright and firm and they can reduce inflammation and lower cholesterol levels, helping to improve your heart’s health.
-(2)
+They’re rich in fiber, which helps you feel full longer and can assist in weight loss efforts.
+They also keep your skin looking bright and firm, and they can reduce inflammation and lower cholesterol levels, helping improve your heart’s health.

 Combine these two healthy foods with doses of fresh herbs and refreshing lemon, and you’ve got a recipe for artichoke dip that’s going to be a new dip staple.